Bold Progressive 99% Candidates in 2012

 Stephanie Taylor, Co-Founder of the Progressive Change Campaign Committee (PCCC) has spent the last 15 years working on labor, electoral and advocacy campaigns throughout the country.
 She is a former union organizer and a pioneer in the area of scalable field, using technology and field to achieve results.
 She has a B.A. from the University of Virginia and an MFA from Columbia, and is a PhD candidate in American history at Georgetown.
 Her campaigns have been covered widely, and her political commentary has appeared in Salon, The Nation, Huffington Post, and elsewhere.
 Follow her on Twitter @StephanieTaylor.

-Adam Green, Co-Founder of the Progressive Change Campaign Committee (PCCC), worked at MoveOn.org for four years as Director of Strategic Campaigns and Civic Communications Director.
-Previously, he served as the Democratic National Committee’s press secretary in Oregon for the 2004 presidential campaign, communications director for the New Jersey Democratic Party in 2003, and press secretary for the top winning Democratic U.S. Senate race of 2002.
-He has a B.A. from George Washington University and a law degree from the University of Virginia.
-He is a frequent contributor on MSNBC, Current TV, and CNN.
+Adam Green is Co-Founder of the Progressive Change Campaign Committee, a grassroots organization with a million members that engages in electoral and issue advocacy work — with a focus on economic populism and democracy issues.
+For four years, he worked as Director of Strategic Campaigns and Civic Communications Director for MoveOn.org.
+Previously, Adam served as the Democratic National Committee’s press secretary in Oregon for the 2004 presidential campaign, communications director for the New Jersey Democratic Party in 2003, and press secretary for the top winning Democratic U.S. Senate race of 2002 in South Dakota.
+He has a B.A. from George Washington University and a law degree from University of Virginia — and is a frequent guest on MSNBC, C-SPAN, and other media outlets.

 Daniel Mintz is MoveOn’s National Director of Coordinated Campaigns, working to get great progressive candidates elected and to make the 2012 elections all about rebuilding the middle class and helping the 99%.
 Daniel previously was MoveOn’s lead campaigner on the economy and before that, he directed MoveOn’s research and analytics efforts.
 He’s worked with MoveOn since 2005, and in 2006, was responsible for creating MoveOn’s Support Corps–a group of 200 supervolunteers who responded to more than 45,000 requests for tech support during the midterm elections.
 In 2008, Daniel ran the advertising contest “Obama in 30 Seconds,” and headed MoveOn’s merchandising efforts, distributing more than 8 million t-shirts, stickers, buttons and posters.